priyanshushrma01/AirDrive/steps.md

-# Droply - Step by Step Guide
+# AirDrive - Step by Step Guide

-This guide will walk you through recreating the Droply project, a file storage application built with Next.js, Clerk, Neon PostgreSQL, Drizzle ORM, and HeroUI.
+This guide will walk you through recreating the AirDrive project, a file storage application built with Next.js, Clerk, Neon PostgreSQL, Drizzle ORM, and HeroUI.

 ## Prerequisites